Key Takeaways

 Subscription Revenue Cons

-• Users need a lot more convincing to pay for a subscription than they do to see an ad before or while they view some content.
+• Users need a lot more convincing to pay for a subscription than they do to see an ad before or while they view some free content.

 • The loss of one subscriber is often a much bigger hit to your revenue than the loss of one user in the ad revenue model.